aaronsaray/aaronsaray.com/content/blog/namespacing-is-important-even-in-php.markdown

 The second is to roll homemade namespaces, such as what [Drupal](http://drupal.org/) does.
 This solves some of the issues, but it still competes with the global namespace of PHP functions (as far as I can tell...).

 So, even with these two solutions, I still believe there is a big need for PHP namespaces.
-Lets see what happens with PHP6...
+Let's see what happens with PHP6...